 While climate models have rapidly advanced in sophistication over recent decades, they lack dynamic representation of human behavior and social systems despite strong feedbacks between social processes and climate.
 The impacts of climate change alter perceptions of risk and emissions behavior that, in turn, influence the rate and magnitude of climate change.
 Addressing this deficiency in climate models requires a substantial interdisciplinary effort to couple models of climate and human behavior.
-The linking of social models with climate models would, for example, allow harmful changes in climate to lead to more aggressive improvements in energy efficiency and more rapid deployment of renewable energy systems, thereby reducing subsequent emissions and projected change in climate.
-Early efforts to couple social and climate models have demonstrated that social uncertainty in projections of climate change is potentially as large as the uncertainty in the physical climate system.
-The authors suggest a multi-model approach that considers a range of theories and representations of human behavior and social systems, similar to the multi-model approach that has been used to explore the physical climate system.
-They describe the importance of linking social factors with climate processes and identify four priorities essential to advancing the development of coupled social-climate models.
+We suggest a multi-model approach that considers a range of theories and implementations of human behavior and social systems, similar to the multi-model approach that has been used to explore the physical climate system.
+We describe the importance of linking social factors with climate processes and identify four priorities essential to advancing the development of coupled social-climate models.